pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Provision**: "A creditor's sole remedy against a Member's interest is a charging order.
 The creditor has no right to participate in management or force distributions."

 **Explanation**: Charging order protection is one of the most powerful asset protection features of LLCs.
 When a member has personal debts, creditors cannot seize the member's LLC interest or force distributions.
-Instead, creditors can only obtain a "charging order"â€”a lien on distributions that the LLC may never make.
+Instead, creditors can only obtain a "charging order"—a lien on distributions that the LLC may never make.

 **How Charging Order Protection Works**: